 Although we all have preferences when it comes to choosing our favorite way to get fit, whether it be CrossFit, HIIT workouts, endurance exercises like running or cycling, or something else altogether, there are certain exercises that every man should be doing.
 To find out what the most crucial, best moves are for guys, we turned to the experts for their wealth of knowledge on fitness trends that are here to stay.
 But asking a trainer to pick his or her favorite move is right up there with asking a dad which child is his favorite.
 It’s not easy.
 But we went ahead and asked anyway and got some pretty great answers.

-Unlike fad workouts, these 8 moves have stood the test of time and whether you’re a body builder or marathoner, they can help you get fitter and stay injury-free.
-So here are some of the best, expert-recommended exercises to get you building muscle mass, burning fat, and transforming your body in no time.
+Unlike fad workouts, these 8 moves have stood the test of time and whether you’re a bodybuilder or marathoner, they can help you get fitter and stay injury-free.
+So here are some of the best exercises for men — expert-recommended exercises to get you building muscle mass, burning fat, and transforming your body in no time.

 “When done correctly, the deadlift will engage your hamstrings, glutes, core and traps with each rep,” says celebrity trainer Mark Harari, owner of Pulse Fitness Studio in Sherman Oaks, Cali.
 Once you’ve mastered the basic movement, you can try one of these 5 best deadlift variations.